 Support with VPC Peering to legacy environments and data migration to new environments.

 Support & Maintenance

 We stay engaged for as long as it takes, as part of our continued investment in your company’s success.
 Your team can rest assured there’s an expert ready to assist them via Slack or Zoom.
 Need some help configuring a new service?
 No problem.

 Life-cycle management is inevitable with any large scale infrastructure.
 This includes assisting with upgrades and addressing/patching bugs as they come up or suggesting improvements to your workflows as new technologies come along.

 Perform periodic audits or reviews to ensure everything is working right.
 Ensure the cloud spend fits the budget.
 Produce cloud spend forecasts and implement cost controls.

 Prepare any/all documentation that you request.
 Typical examples include diagrams of cloud architecture, including the various components, flow charts of network traffic and complex processes, and other visual aids.

 We charge a fraction of what it costs to do it in-house and deliver it in half the time or faster.
 Check out our calculator just to see how much it can cost to build your own cloud infrastructure.
 Make sure you review some of the risks of doing it yourself.

 We practice “agile” development.
 We charge a flat fee per sprint but allow for scope changes (which are billed separately) at customer request.
-A typical engagement consists of 6-8 sprints ranging in 1-2 weeks in duration.
+A typical engagement consists of 8-10 sprints that are 2 weeks (80 hours) in duration.